What We Believe: Frequently Asked Questions

 How can Trinity Presbyterian Church help me nurture and grow my God-given gifts?

 There are a number of missions that each focus on a different area of the congregation and community.
-We encourage all of our members to participate in a mission that he is she feels called to.
+We encourage all of our members to participate in a mission to which they feel called.

 How do I know if Trinity Presbyterian Church is the right congregation for me?